 Freeride longboarding involves downhill riding although at low to moderate speed, with a focus on performing stylish power slides to control your descent.
-While downhill riding is mainly about reaching maximum speeds, freeriders seek to perform slides, spins, and other technical maneuvers, both for the beauty of it and to reduce velocity.
+Unlike downhill racing which is mainly about reaching maximum speeds, freeriders seek to perform slides, spins, and other technical maneuvers, both for the beauty of it and to control velocity.

-So the main skills involved in freeride longboarding somewhat differ from other longboarding disciplines : cruising, which focuses on foot pushing and maneuvering at low speed along roads and city streets; Carving, which involves riding through successive impulse turns.
-Freestyle, closest to street skating with its technical stunts; And again, downhill and racing, which focus on sheer speed.
+So the main skills involved in freeride longboarding somewhat differ from other longboarding disciplines : cruising, which focuses on foot pushing and relaxed riding at low speed along roads and city streets; Carving, which involves maintaining momentum through successive impulse turns; Freestyle, closest to street skating with its technical stunts; And downhill racing, which is about sheer speed.